Denmark Place fire: Aftermath

-In May 1981, Thompson was convicted on a specimen charge of murdering one of the victims, Archibald Campbell, 63, and sentenced to life imprisonment.
+In May 1981, Thompson was convicted on a specimen charge of murdering victim Archibald Campbell, 63, and sentenced to life imprisonment.
 He died of lung cancer in hospital while in prison custody on 16 August 2008, the 28th anniversary of the fire.

 There was comparatively little publicity about the fire, and no formal enquiry into it.
 The families of some of those who died were not aware of the circumstances.
 In 2022, after redevelopment of the site, a plaque was placed on a wall in memory.